AliceStats/Alice/README.md

 Performance
 -----------

-Alice is heavily optimized and can parse the majority of replays in less than one second.
-A standard 45 Minute public Replay parses in about 500ms.
+Alice is heavily optimized and can parse the majority of replays in less than a second.
+A standard 45 minute public replay takes about 500ms.

-The following settings are available to further tweak the parsing process with the recommended settings in brackets:
+The following settings are available to further tweak the parsing process (with the recommended settings in brackets):

- - forward_dem: Allows the User to receive base-level messages such as raw packet contents (`false`)
+ - forward_dem: Allows the user to receive base-level messages such as raw packet contents (`false`)
- - forward_net: Allows the User to receive network messages (`true`)
+ - forward_net: Allows the user to receive network messages (`true`)
- - forward_net_internal: Forwards internal messages e.g. Packet containters and raw packet contents (`false`)
+ - forward_net_internal: Forwards internal messages e.g. packet-containers and raw packet contents (`false`)
- - forward_user: Whether to receive user messages, required `forward_net` (`true`)
+ - forward_user: Whether to receive user messages, requires `forward_net` (`true`)
  - parse_stringtables: Whether to parse stringtables, required when using entities (`true`)
  - parse_entities: Whether to parse entities, required for hero positioning and items (`true`)
  - track_entities: Whether to send specific information about which fields have been modified in an update (`false`)